danchoi/goog/README.md

 ![screenshot](https://github.com/danchoi/goog/raw/master/screenshot.png)

-goog as a Vim plugin, showing search results at the bottom, and a web pages opened inside the Vim session with the goog keybinding `<leader>O`.
+goog as a Vim plugin, showing search results at the bottom, and a webpage opened inside the Vim session with the goog keybinding `<leader>O`.

 ![screenshot](https://github.com/danchoi/goog/raw/master/screenshot-vim.png)